applitools/eyes-cypress/README.md

 ## Usage

-After completing all of the above, you will be able to use commands from Eyes.Cypress in your cypress tests to take screenshots and use Applitools Eyes to manage them:
+After completing the configuation (either automatic or manual) and defining the API key, you will be able to use commands from Eyes.Cypress in your cypress tests to take screenshots and use Applitools Eyes to manage them:

 ### Example